 A systematic search was conducted across multiple databases, including PubMed, MEDLINE, Scopus, Web of Science, and Google Scholar, to identify relevant articles on oculomotor nerve palsy, its diagnosis, and management strategies.
-The search terms included: "oculomotor nerve palsy", "third nerve palsy", "oculomotor neuropathy", "oculomotor nerve dysfunction" and "cranial nerve III palsy".
+The search terms included the following items: "Oculomotor nerve palsy", "Third nerve palsy", "Oculomotor neuropathy", "Oculomotor nerve dysfunction", and "Cranial nerve III palsy".
 Boolean operators (AND, OR) were used to combine these terms, and truncation symbols were applied where appropriate to capture variations in terminology.